top of page

 The LittleMum Shoulder Deep Tissue Massager is a highly versatile tool.
 It can also be used on a chair or car seat to provide a real trigger point massage while you are seated.
 It features a patented design and is built with a high-strength aluminum alloy core and food-grade silicone padding, the massager is durable, comfortable, and backed by a 15-year warranty for lasting quality.
 Additionally, it is FSA and HSA eligible.
 Click the link below to purchase on Amazon.

-LittleMum Cervical Traction Pillow
+LittleMum Neck Support Pillow

 Reference: